 What are the Advantages of eCTD Submission Outsourcing?

-The fastest and most efficient way for small pharmaceutical companies to transition from paper to electronic submissions is outsourcing.
+The fastest and most efficient way for small to mid-size pharmaceutical companies to transition from paper to electronic submissions is outsourcing.
 The costs and time associated with bringing an eCTD operation in house (which include acquiring software, developing processes, training staff, and publishing) are considerable.
 A company with little hands-on experience publishing in eCTD format also faces a greater risk of technical errors.
 While outsourcing constitutes a short-term expense, adding personnel, hardware and instituting process changes necessary to complete an eCTD submission requires capital investment and recurring costs that must be realistically calculated prior to opting for an in-house approach.

 Is Outsourcing a Viable Short-Term Solution?